MrBLT/PuppeteerPdfGenerator/README.md

 ## Deploy as Windows Service

-The deployment script will install (or reinstall if already exists) a Windows Service and start it.
+The deployment script uses node-windows to install (or reinstall if already exists) a Windows Service and start it.
 The "Optional" environment variables above are required if using this deployment.

 1. run `npm install`
 2. run `node deploy.js`